Fox Valley Foodie

 Learn how to make a Reuben Sandwich as good as your favorite restaurant’s.
 This classic sandwich can easily be perfected in your own kitchen!

-This dangerously tangy sandwich has earned a cult following for good reason, there just aren’t many sandwiches out there that can match it’s aggressive ingredient pairings.
+This dangerously tangy sandwich has earned a cult following for good reason, there just aren't many sandwiches out there that can match its aggressive ingredient pairings.
 Really, it is a work of art.
 The Reuben Sandwich is a classic at any deli or diner, but few people tackle it in their own kitchen, which is a shame.
 With the right ingredients, that classic taste can easily be replicated and perfected at home.
-So let’s dive into how to make a Reuben Sandwich!
+So let's dive into how to make a Reuben Sandwich!

 How to Make a Reuben Sandwich